17kaushalsingh/Graphs/2 Traversals/README.md

 ```

 ## DFS Traversal
-    - Time: Nodes (N) + Degree (2xEdges for undirected, Edges for directed)
+- Time: Nodes (N) + Degree (2xEdges for undirected, Edges for directed) <br>
-    - Space: Nodes (N), Recursion Space Stack: Node (N)
+- Space: Nodes (N), Recursion Space Stack: Node (N) <br>
-    - Initial Configuration: isVisited array
+- Initial Configuration: isVisited array <br>
 - Algorithm: Use recursion, mark the node as visited on entering the function and print/store it.
 Call the recursion on its neighbours if they are unvisited

+### Code
 ```cpp
 void dfsTraversal(int node, vector<int> adj[], vector<bool> &isVisited, vector<int> &dfsTraversalAns)
 {